mtgrosser/jass-vue-sfc/README.md

 ## Limitations

+Currently, the following things are not (yet) supported:

-Currently, extracting the style section of the SFC is not supported.
+- extracting the `<style>` section of the SFC
+- source maps